All articles

 Both tests respond to the same training stimuli: slow, paced breathing, nasal breathing as a default, and gradual extended-exhale work that teaches the chemoreflex that mildly elevated CO₂ is not an emergency.
 [2] The Bohr effect — the mechanism by which higher blood CO₂ improves oxygen delivery — is the physiological lever that responds to consistent practice.
 [2]

-Auralize uses your CO₂ tolerance score to prescribe a 14-day CO₂ Capacity Builder program with box-breathing intervals matched to your baseline.
-After the block, you retest, the score updates, and the prescription updates with it.
-The same training will tend to raise your BOLT score in parallel; you can verify by taking a BOLT measurement before and after the program if you want both data points.
+Auralize uses your level (from either test) to prescribe a single-phase, 10-session CO₂ Capacity Builder program with box-breathing intervals matched to your baseline.
+After the block, retest with either format — the score updates, and the prescription updates with it.

 The bottom line